cestella/cestella.github.io/_posts/2018-01-22-ethereum-blockchain-analysis.markdown

 Here we have the timerange between January 1st, 2017 until January 18, 2018 with the closing price per day plotted opposite the percentage of the daily transactions involving a hash never before seen (the daily new user impact).

 Note the discordant nature of the new user impact and how little correlation to price is happening prior to mid-November.
 This is in stark contrast to the run-up in price and strong connection to the new user impact that happens from mid-November until early January.
 The fascinating thing here is that the new user impact seems to dip prior to the price dip in early January.
 It's unclear whether this is a reliable early indicator (especially given its chaos earlier in the year), but it's certainly worth investigating.
-It is somewhat unfortunate how volatile the new user impact becomes from mid-december onward.
+It is somewhat unfortunate how volatile the new user impact becomes from mid-December onward.

 The Established Player Impact